aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppsm-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSM to XLSB</h2>

+Python developers often need to convert PPSM to XLSB files for various reasons.
+PPSM files are PowerPoint Slide Show files, which are used to store presentations.
+XLSB files are Microsoft Excel Binary files, which are used to store spreadsheets.
+Converting PPSM to XLSB allows developers to store presentations in a spreadsheet format, which can be used for further analysis and manipulation.

-For a Python developer, who is trying to add a PPSM to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPSM and XLSB files.
+<h2>How Aspose.Total Helps for PPSM to XLSB Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers automate the conversion process from PPSM to XLSB.
+It is a full package of APIs that can deal with different file formats, including PPSM and XLSB files.
+The conversion process is mainly done in two steps.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPSM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Firstly, Aspose.Slides for Python via .NET API is used to convert the PPSM file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API can also be used to manipulate the converted XLSB file, such as adding formulas, formatting cells, and more.

+Overall, Aspose.Total for Python via .NET API is a great tool for developers who need to convert PPSM to XLSB files.
+It is a comprehensive package of APIs that can help automate the conversion process, as well as manipulate the converted XLSB file.

 {{% /blocks/products/pf/feature-page-summary %}}